lschierer/App-Schierer-HPFan/share/pages/Harrypedia/Hogwarts/Gryffindor.md

     of chivalry, "courage, honour, courtesy, justice, and a readiness to help the weak."
 And certainly to be disloyal may show a lack of honour.
-    However, in the context of the overall list, and contrasted with [Hufflepuff][], it is clear that loyalty is not the defining factor of this house.
+    However, in the context of the overall list, and contrasted with [Hufflepuff], it is clear that loyalty is not the defining factor of this house.

-[Hufflepuff]: ./Hufflepuff
+[Hufflepuff]: /Harrypedia/Hogwarts/Hufflepuff

 [^221221-2]: works include, but not limited to: